-The general screen, shown in Figure 9, permits the definition of generic parameters for the operation of the energy saver.
+The general screen, shown in Figure 8, permits setting generic parameters related to the operation of the Energy Saver.

-Figure 9 Default configuration screen.
+Figure 8 Default Configuration Screen.

 - AC Power Supply Voltage [V]: this field is to configure the effective threephase voltage of the electric network (0-450v).
-The default value is 380. - Power factor [%]: this parameter defines, as a certain percentage, how the active power (the one actually consumed by the load) and the total supplied power are related (see section 2.1).
+The default value is 380. - Power Factor [%]: this parameter defines, as a certain percentage, how the active power (the one actually consumed by the load) and the total power supplied are related (see section 2.1).
 The default value is 100%. - Carbon Dioxide Ratio: amount of CO2 (in cents of a Kg) sent to the atmosphere to produce one unit of energy (kWh).

-Note: the value shown by default (0.5 kg $CO_2/kWh$ ) is approximately similar to the regular ratios in Europe.
-It is always possible to change it by entering accurate values for the system to be monitored or by directly setting the exact value that can usually be found on the electric bill provided by the electric supplier
+Note: the value shown by default (0.5 kg CO_2/kWh) is approximately similar to the regular ratios in Europe.
+It is always possible to change it by entering values more accurate for the system being monitored or by directly setting the exact value that can usually be found on the electric bill provided by the power supplier.

 Tariffs.
 Tariff "x".
-Initial value: Initial value for tariff "x" (out of up to four different tariffs) for calculating the costs (estimated, actual or average) of energy consumptions.
-This cost should be expressed in cents of the local currency.
+Initial Value: Initial value for tariff "x" (out of up to four different tariffs) for the calculation of the cost (estimated, actual or average) of the energy consumptions.
+This value should be expressed in cents of the local currency.

-KES permits defining up to four tariffs with a different electric fee each, and to switch from one to another in runtime (the active tariff by default is tariff 1).
-To make this possible, there are four 1-bit objects ("Switch to tariff x") that allow, by sending the value "1", changing from one tariff to another for cost calculation.
-These objects may be linked to an external timer so that, for example, depending on the time band in which KES takes consumption samples, one tariff or another will be used, making cost estimations more precise.
+KES permits defining up to four tariffs with different electric fees, and to switch from one to another in runtime (the active tariff by default is tariff 1).
+To make this possible, there are four 1-bit objects ("Switch to Tariff x") that allow, by sending the value "1", changing from one tariff to another.
+These objects may be linked to an external timer so that, for example, depending on the time band in which KES takes consumption samples, one tariff or another is used, making cost estimations more precise.